danielaparker/jsoncons/doc/ref/jsonpath/functions/abs.md

 Returns the absolute value of a number.

-Returns null if the provided argument is not a number.
+It is a type error if the provided argument is not a number.

 ### Examples